DawMatt/radar/README.md

 If building the radar locally you can either run the `npm` package locally or via Docker.

-Radar build script outputs to the `./dist` folder, ready for use with a web server.
+Radar `test` scripts output to the `./dist` folder, and invoke the Python web server.
+The `run` scripts serve the radar without rebuilding the content first.

-If you have python3 installed you can use `test-local.sh` to serve the radar at [http://localhost:8000](http://localhost:8000) .

-## Node package locally

-Please note this requires an older version of Node.js due to package dependencies.
-Compatible with Node.js v12 to v14.

-The environment can be setup using: `setup-local.sh`.
-It requires a compatible version of Node.js.
+Please note that if running the tech-radar-generator `npm` package locally it requires an older version of Node.js due to package dependencies.
+The package is compatible with Node.js v12 to v14 and it's assumed to have already been installed on the development environment.
+The package can be setup using: `setup-local.sh`.

-The build uses: `build-local.sh`.

-## Node package via Docker

-The build uses: `build-local-docker.sh`.
+### Mac

+If you have python3 installed you can use either `test-local-docker.sh` or `test-local-node.sh` to generate serve the radar at [http://localhost:8000](http://localhost:8000) .
+Choose the appropriate script based upon your system's configuration and availability of dependencies.

+### Windows

+If you have python installed you can use `test-local-docker.ps1` to generate and serve the radar at [http://localhost:8000](http://localhost:8000) .